 It’s wise to serve healthy food that can help strengthen bones and muscles.
 Some children with cerebral palsy may have weak bones.
 This is more likely among children who aren’t able to walk.
 Your child’s doctor may prescribe medicine, but calcium-rich foods may help bone strength, too.

 Keep a Bright Outlook

-A child with cerebral palsy won’t be able to do all of the things that his siblings or peers can do, but he shouldn’t be upset by this or focus on his limits.
-Instead, help him realize all of the things that he’s able to do on his own or with help.
+A child with cerebral palsy won’t be able to do all of the things that their siblings or peers can do, but they shouldn’t be upset by this or focus on their limits.
+Instead, help them realize all of the things that they’re able to do on their own or with help.

 If you always keep a positive attitude, your child should stay positive, too.
-If your child becomes focused on his setbacks and limitations, seek mental health care early.
+If your child becomes focused on their setbacks and limitations, seek mental health care early.
 People with cerebral palsy are more likely to be depressed.

 Get to Know Other Parents